 2. Restore the Paint

-Tiny dirt and grime particles can get stuck in a car’s clear coat, especially with used or older cars.
-Try using a clay bar – a plastic, malleable, clay-like material that works great for removing dirt and particles from the surface of your vehicle’s paint job.
-A clay bar can remove hard water stains, paint overspray and more.
+Tiny dirt and grime particles can get stuck in a car’s clear coat, especially with used vehicles.
+Try using a clay bar (link opens in new tab) – a plastic, malleable, clay-like material that works great for removing dirt and particles from the surface of your vehicle’s paint job.
+A clay bar can remove hard water stains, paint overspray, and more to achieve a car paint restoration.
 Start by rolling the clay bar into a ball in the palm of your hand and pressing it flat.
-Next, run the clay over the vehicle’s exterior to lift away the dirt.
+Next, simply run the clay over the vehicle’s exterior to lift away the dirt.

 Tip: Remember to use plenty of lubricant when going over the surface of the car – most will come with lubricant.
 Doing this will ensure a smoother finish and even prevent future scratches!

 A clay bar will remove any surface wax on the vehicle, so it’s imperative that you reapply a fresh coat of wax to protect the paint from the elements.
 Use a high-quality wax when detailing the vehicle.
 Your trusted mechanic or a nearby auto shop can guide you to the right product.
 Always keep in mind: Car maintenance can go a long way in ensuring stellar exterior appearance for years to come!

 Tip: Make sure to wax in a circular motion to apply the coat and reverse the direction to remove.
 Wax on, wax off, and the vehicle’s exterior is sure to shine.

 Many parts of a vehicle’s trim are made of plastic and need special treatment for cleaning and protection.
 Using a degreaser will help restore trim surfaces including vinyl and rubber.
 If the vehicle’s trim is composed of black plastic, automotive stores carry products that help prevent plastics from becoming dull or faded.